Idaho Elk Hunting

 - Great combo hunt.
 Be sure to get a mule deer tag.
 We have had hunters shoot wolves and mountain lions while on this hunt, so be sure to get those tags as well!

 - Contact us for pricing and availability for this great hunt.

 Hunt the rut in September, or combo with mule deer in October and November.

 On these Frank Church wilderness elk hunts, your over-the-counter tags can be used anytime between mid-September and mid-November.
 September through early October is a cool time to hunt elk.
 The Frank Church wilderness area is one of the rare units where you can hunt elk during the rut with your rifle.
 Be sure to get a deer tag, because you’ll also have a decent chance at a good mule deer.
 Later in the season, the mule deer hunting gets better, so it also makes for a fun combo hunt.

 You’ll see lots of wild game!
 This is a great combo hunt.

-We can guarantee that you will see game on this hunt… and most likely you will get a shot.
-As you can see from the pictures, this outfitter takes some nice 300″+ bulls every year.
+We can guarantee that you will see game on this hunt…bighorn sheep, mule deer, and be sure to have a wolf tag in your pocket!
+Most likely you will get a shot at a bull, and as you can see from the pictures, these outfitters take some nice 300+ inch bulls every year.

 Have questions about one of our hunts?